 The Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) is a fixed lens compact camera that was officially introduced in January 2016 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic ZS100 has a Camera Elo of 2188.
+Is the Panasonic ZS100 a good camera?
+The ZS100 has a Camera Elo of 2194.
 This rating puts the ZS100 among the top 40 percent of all superzoom compact cameras.
 In terms of its sensor size category (one inch cameras), the ZS100 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|

 |Electronic viewfinder (1166k dots)|